chrstndtz/Open-Print-CSS/README.md

 # Open-Print-CSS
-This is an Open Source Print-CSS-Template, first version 2020.
-It helps you getting started with Print-CSS-Settings for your webpage to save ink and paper and make it more accessible for open and home publishing methods.
-It was originally published by the Open Design Manifesto www.into-the-open.de in 2020, created by Christian Dietz.
+Open-Print-CSS is an Open Source Print-CSS-Template, that helps you getting started with Print-CSS-Settings for your webpage.
+It saves you ink and paper and makes your website more accessible for open and home publishing methods.
+It was originally created by the Open Design Manifesto _www.into-the-open.de_ in 2020 by Christian Dietz for a class at the _Academy of Fine Arts Saar._

+Learn more about open home publishing on _www.into-the-open.de/open-publishing.html_ (english version coming soon!)